CivicActions/ansible-role-govready/tests/README.md

 # Example Playbook for ansible-role-govready

+## Requirements

+- ansible v1.9.1 or higher
+- vagrant v1.7.4 or higher

 This directory contains tests for the openprivacy.govready role in the form of a Vagrant environment.

 ## Test setup